KhalidHamdi/Skin-disease-Detection/README.md

 pip install uuid

-// don't install this one if you will run without firebase storage. pip install firebase_admin
+**don't install this one if you will run without firebase storage** 'pip install firebase_admin'

 now the api is ready to be running.